KenKundert/emborg/doc/configuring.rst

 src_dirs
 ~~~~~~~~

 A list of strings, each of which specifies a directory to be backed up.
+May be
+specified as a list of strings or as a multi-line string with one source
+directory per line.

+When specifying the paths to the source directories, the paths may be relative
+or absolute.
+When relative, they are taken to be relative to
+:ref:`working_dir`.

 .. _ssh_command: